S.J. Shimer & Sons, Milton PA, 1898 – serial no.25

 ‘The Shimer Typewriter’ – An illustrated article

-The Shimer’s were a prominent business family in Milton Pennsylvania during the second half of the 19th century and into the 20th century.
-Samuel Shimer was the senior member of Samuel J. Shimer & Sons, who made their fortune owning large tracts of heavily timbered land, which they cut and turned into lumber at their saw mill.
-They operated a small machine shop connected to the saw mill that made cutter heads for wood moulding.
-When the saw mill burned down in 1880, the rebuilt and much larger machine shop made cutter heads and other specialty tools for the lumber industry.
-They were no longer harvesting and making lumber.
-The Shimer cutter heads were the best on the market and were sold throughout the US and globally.
+The Shimers were a prominent business family in Milton, Pennsylvania during the second half of the 19th century and into the 20th century.
+Samuel Shimer was the senior member of Samuel J. Shimer & Sons, who made their fortune by owning large tracts of heavily timbered land, which they cut and processed into lumber at their sawmill.
+They operated a small machine shop connected to the mill that produced cutter heads for wood moulding.
+When the sawmill burned down in 1880, it was replaced with a much larger machine shop that specialized in cutter heads and other tools for the lumber industry.
+At that point, the company ceased harvesting and milling lumber.
+Shimer cutter heads were regarded as the best on the market and were sold throughout the United States and internationally.

-With plenty of capital, a machine shop and inventive minds, Samuel Shimer and his son Elmer put forth the considerable effort required to create a typewriter during the 1890s.
-The Shimer typewriter received its first patent in 1891 and appeared on the market in 1899.
+With capital, a well-equipped machine shop, and inventive minds, Samuel Shimer and his son Elmer undertook the significant effort required to develop a typewriter during the 1890s.
+The Shimer typewriter received its first patent in 1891 and reached the market in 1899.

-Being an under-strike typewriter and of the same size as the early Remington typewriters, it is often referred to as having “more than a passing similarity to early Remingtons”, however the implication that it is essentially the same typewriter is incorrect.
-Granted it does have the same general look but with its own uniquely designed components, it is a unique machine.
+As an under-strike typewriter, and similar in size to early Remingtons, it is often described as having “more than a passing similarity to early Remingtons.”
+However, the implication that it is essentially the same machine is incorrect.
+While it does share a similar overall appearance, it features uniquely designed components and is, in fact, a distinct typewriter.

-The early Shimer typewriters, such as this one, have the added distinction of a type bar basket shift for uppercase characters, along with white keys.
-In fact no two Shimers are quite the same.
-There are differences in the frame design and later Shimers used a carriage shift, as seen on the early Remingtons.
-All these differences, indicate that the Shimer typewriter never reached the status of a full production machine.
+Early Shimer typewriters, such as the one pictured here, include a typebar basket shift for uppercase characters and are fitted with white keys.
+Interestingly, no two known Shimers are exactly alike.
+Variations in frame design are evident, and later Shimers adopted a carriage shift mechanism, similar to that found on early Remingtons.
+These differences suggest that the Shimer typewriter never achieved the status of a fully standardized production machine.

-The Shimer general catalogue from 1900, shown below, handsomely presents a cutter head on the cover and a two page advertisement for the typewriter.
+The Shimer general catalogue from 1900, shown below, features a cutter head on the cover and includes a two-page advertisement for the typewriter.
 This is the only known advertisement for the Shimer typewriter.
-One can also see a beautiful illustration of the Shimer factory on the back of this catalogue.
-The loose price sheet, placed in the catalogue, gives prices for many items but the last price given is for the ‘Type Writer at $75.00’.
+On the back of the catalogue, one can see a beautifully detailed illustration of the Shimer factory.
+A loose price sheet inserted into the catalogue lists prices for various items, with the final entry reading: “Type Writer at $75.00.”

 “SAVE TIME & SAVE MATERIAL – SAVE MONEY.”